Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Introduction

 If this conjecture turns out to be true, it will answer several long-standing questions in topology, the most striking of which is the vanishing of the Rohlin invariant for a homotopy $S^1 \times S^3$.
 See~\cite{ruberman-saveliev:survey} for a longer discussion.

-Finally, we point out that Seiberg--Witten and Yang--Mills invariants for manifolds with $b^2_+ =0$ have also been considered by some other authors.
+Finally, we point out that Seiberg--Witten and Yang--Mills invariants for manifolds with $b^2_+ =0$ have also been considered by other authors.
 Okonek--Teleman~\cite{okonek-teleman:b+0} and Teleman~\cite{teleman:definite} studied these in connection with problems about curves on complex surfaces of type ${\rm VII}_0$.
-The topological set-up in these papers is very different, in that $b_2 \neq 0$ but $b_1$ vanishes.
-A related preprint of Lobb--Zentner~\cite{lobb-zentner:casson} treats the case of negative definite 4-manifolds with non-zero $b_2$ divisible by 4 and $b_1 = 1$, and defines an invariant by counting flat connections; Zentner (personal communication) has recently shown that this invariant actually vanishes.
-Recently, Fr{\o}yshov~\cite{froyshov:qhs-monopole} has introduced a numerical invariant of a (rational) homology $S^1 \times S^3$, as the Lefschetz number of a cobordism induced map on a version of the monopole Floer homology.
+The topological setup in these papers is more general, in that $b^2 = b^2_{-} \neq 0$, and $b^1$ can be bigger than $1$.
+A related preprint of Lobb--Zentner~\cite{lobb-zentner:casson} treats the case of negative definite 4-manifolds with non-zero $b^2$ divisible by 4 and $b^1 = 1$, and defines an invariant by counting projectively flat $SU(2)$ connections; Zentner~\cite{zentner:casson-vanishing} has subsequently shown that this invariant actually vanishes.
+Recently, Fr{\o}yshov~\cite{froyshov:qhs-monopole} has studied two numerical invariants of a negative definite $4$-manifold $X$ with $b^1 (X)=1$.
+One invariant is the Lefschetz number of a cobordism induced map on a version of the monopole Floer homology; its definition requires that $X$ has an embedded rational homology sphere $Y$ generating $H_3(X;\Z)$.
+The other invariant is the $h$--invariant, whose definition requires that either $b^2(X) = 0$ or a generator of $H_3(X;\Z)$ is represented by an integral homology sphere $Y$.
 It would be of interest to understand the relation of all of these works to the present paper.

-Here is a brief outline of the paper.
-We begin in Section~\ref{S:moduli} with a description of the blown-up Seiberg--Witten moduli space introduced in~\cite{KM} to deal with reducible solutions, and establish some transversality results for $1$-parameter moduli spaces that will be used later in the paper.
-In Section~\ref{S:correction}, we introduce the Dirac operator on periodic-end manifolds, and define the correction term $w\,(X,g,\beta)$.
-Section~\ref{S:fourier} contains the basic analysis of the Dirac operator on the infinite cyclic cover $\tilde X$ of a manifold $X$, including its Fredholm properties when acting on weighted Sobolev spaces $L^2_{k,\delta}\,(\tilde X)$.
-The main tool here is the Fourier--Laplace transform defined in~\cite{T} that relates this periodic Dirac operator on $\tilde X$ to a complex $1$-parameter family of twisted Dirac operators on $X$.
-We show that the inverses of this family depend meromorphically on this parameter, and describe the variation of the poles in a generic path of metrics and perturbations.
+We show that our definition of the invariant $\lambda_{\,\SW} (X)$ can be extended to negative definite manifolds $X$ with $b^2_{-}(X) \neq 0$, at least under the assumption that either $b^2_{-}(X) =1$ or else there is a homology sphere $Y$ generating $H_3(X;\Z)$; this extension is described in Section~\ref{S:neg-def}.